MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-data-source-transact-sql.md

  Specifies the user-defined name for the data source.
 The name must be unique.

  LOCATION = '<prefix>://<path>[:<port>]'
  Provides the connectivity protocol, path, and port to the external data source.
-See [CREATE EXTERNAL DATA SOURCE;](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-external-data-source-transact-sql?view=sql-server-ver15#location--prefixpathport) for valid location options.
+See [CREATE EXTERNAL DATA SOURCE &#40;Transact-SQL&#41;](create-external-data-source-transact-sql.md#location--prefixpathport) for valid location options.

  RESOURCE_MANAGER_LOCATION = '\<IP address;Port>' (Does not apply to Azure SQL Data Warehouse) Specifies the Hadoop Resource Manager location.
 When specified, the query optimizer might choose to pre-process data for a PolyBase query by using Hadoop's computation capabilities.
 This is a cost-based decision.
 Called predicate pushdown, this can significantly reduce the volume of data transferred between Hadoop and SQL, and therefore improve query performance.